ChristianSilvermoon/StrawberryPack/README.md

 ### Adds Some New Recipes

 - **4x Arrows** can be crafted with iron nuggets in place of flint.

-- **1x Coal** can be crafted with 1 charcoal.
-Great for compression!

 - **8x Clay Blocks** can be crafted with 4 dirt, 4 sand, and 1 water bucket.